overwasher/telegram-bot/README.md

 This component of Overwasher project provides a user-facing interface for the Overwatcher API.

-Currently it is very simple and just wraps data in fancy text and emojis
+Currently it is very simple and just wraps data in fancy text and emojis.

 ### Demo